perogi/zipcodes-perogi/README.md

 A localized (flatfile) zipcode lookup.

-Zipcode data is taken from a new more up-to-date source compared to [davglass'](https://github.com/davglass/zipcodes) project.
+Zipcode data is taken from a new more up-to-date zipcode source compared to [davglass'](https://github.com/davglass/zipcodes) project.
 This source has monthly updates for zip code data.
 For example: June 2019 data added 2 zip codes.

 ## Other Differences
 This application only has the default zip code information and only for the 50 US states and Washington, DC.

 ## Last Change Log
-Version 1.3.201907
+Version 1.3.201908
-July 2019 data - 0 changes from June 2019
-npm audit: found 0 vulnerabilities
+1 change from July 2019 - Removal of one zipcode npm audit: found 0 vulnerabilities
 Stryker mutation tests.
 Passed 100.0  0 Survived